 If you’ve tracked before and found yourself becoming obsessive over calories, tracking may not be for you.
 If you feel you can track in a way that’s healthy, tracking calories is a good option for achieving healthy weight loss.

 It’s important to ensure that you eat enough protein to maintain your muscle mass during calorie restriction.
 One gram of protein contributes 4 calories.
 The best cutting foods are considered to be:

 - Pulses (like lentils, beans, peas and chickpeas)

-Egg yolks, dairy, nuts and seeds contain a little more healthy fat than the other sources, while the pulses contain more carbohydrates.
+Egg yolks, dairy, nuts and seeds contain more of the healthy fat than other sources, while the pulses contain more carbohydrates.
 If you’re restricting either one, pop them into your nutrition tracker to double check.

-When you’re cutting, the best carbohydrate sources are the type that digest slowly to prevent you from getting hungry quickly and breaking your diet.
+When you’re cutting, the best carbohydrate sources are the type that digest slowly to keep you feeling full and satisfied.
+While you might think of fruit and veggies as mostly carbs, they have relatively low macro values overall for their volume, making them good foods for cutting.
 These are known as ‘complex carbohydrates’.
+One gram of carbs contributes 4 calories.
 The best foods for cutting are considered to be:

 - Whole grains and cereals

 - Starchy vegetables like potatoes, pumpkin, squash and sweetcorn